-4. Acquisition Agreement
+4. ACQUISITION AGREEMENT

-4.1.
-Holdback and Escrows
+4.1 Holdbacks and escrows

-As in other countries, an escrow arrangement is typically agreed upon in Finland in situations when the seller is a holding company, private equity fund, or private individual(s) or in other situations where there might be special reasons for securing the seller's ability to perform on possible claims.
+As in other countries, an escrow arrangement is typically agreed upon in Finland in situations when the seller is a holding company, private equity fund or private individual(s), or in other situations where there might be special reasons for securing the seller's ability to perform on possible claims.

 A retention of a part of the purchase price may also be an alternative, especially in cases where the buyer is in a strong relative position compared to the seller.
-In larger leveraged deals such retention would typically be made in the form of a vendor note.
+In larger leveraged deals, such retention would typically be made in the form of a vendor note.

-4.2.
-Representations and Warranties
+4.2 Representations and warranties

-4.2.1.
-Meaning of Representations and Warranties in Finland
+4.2.1 Meaning of representations and warranties in Finland

 There is no significant difference in Finnish law between representations and warranties.
 According to Finnish law, a seller is strictly liable to compensate the buyer for any losses based on specific statements regarding the target that turn out to be untrue.
-This is derived from the Sale of Goods Act, according to which goods are defective if they do not conform with information relating to their properties that was given by the seller and the information can be presumed to have had an effect on the buyer.
+This is derived from the Sale of Goods Act, according to which goods are defective if they do not conform with information relating to their properties that was given by the seller and the information can be presumed to have affected the buyer.
 Consequently, statements about the target company are considered to be this kind of information, irrespective of whether they are called warranties or representations.

-4.2.2.
-Customary Representations and Warranties in Finland
+4.2.2 Customary representations and warranties in Finland

+The representations and warranties in Finland are to a very large extent comparable to those that would be included in any other continental European deal.
 The scope and detail of the warranties are naturally negotiated for each case individually, but the warranties that are agreed upon in most purchase agreements include the following:

-- The seller has ownership and title to the shares being sold and has power and authority to execute the sale, - no encumbrances are restricting the target company or its assets, - the accounts of the target company are reliable, - there are no undisclosed liabilities of the target company, - there is no litigation pending against the company, and - the company is in compliance with laws (including employment, tax, and environmental laws).
+- the seller has ownership and title to the shares being sold and has power and authority to execute the sale; - no encumbrances are restricting the target company or its assets; - the accounts of the target company are reliable; - the target company has no undisclosed liabilities; - there is no litigation pending against the company; and - the company is in compliance with laws (including employment, tax and environmental laws).

-In addition hereto, warranties regarding the following areas are often seen in larger transactions where the buyer has a strong negotiating position:
+Warranties regarding the following areas are often seen in larger transactions where the buyer has a strong negotiating position:

-- the acquisition agreement is valid and enforceable, - the target group is lawfully incorporated and organised, - the shares of the company are lawfully issued and the share capital has been fully paid, - the corporate books of the company are in order, - the company's assets are in order, - the company's real property is in good condition, - the stock of the company is current, - the receivables of the company are current, - the company owns its intellectual property rights and IT licences, - the company has no unpaid taxes, - the company has not received any subsidies from the state, - the company has all necessary permits, - the company's contracts are binding and valid, - no employees have been unlawfully made redundant, - certain events such as dividend payments have not taken place, - the company's insurance coverage is sufficient, - the real property of the company is not polluted, and the seller has not withheld any material information.
+- the acquisition agreement is valid and enforceable; - the target group is lawfully incorporated and organised; - the shares of the company are lawfully issued and the share capital has been fully paid; - the corporate books of the company are in order; - the company's assets are in order; - the company's real property is in good condition; - the stock of the company is current; - the receivables of the company are current; - the company owns its intellectual property rights and IT licences; - the company has no unpaid taxes; - the company has not received any subsidies from the state; - the company has all necessary permits; - the company's contracts are binding and valid; - no employees have been unlawfully made redundant; - certain events such as dividend payments have not taken place; - the company's insurance coverage is sufficient; and - the real property of the company is not polluted, and the seller has not withheld any material information.

-It is fairly customary that the buyer also gives certain limited warranties to the Seller.
-Such buyer's warranties may include warranties on power and authority, sufficient financing, and authority approvals.
+It is fairly customary that the buyer also gives certain limited warranties to the seller.
+Such buyer's warranties may include warranties on power and authority, sufficient financing and authority approvals.